jkomoros/card-web/README.md

 The instructions for fine-tuning are here: https://beta.openai.com/docs/guides/fine-tuning

 To generate a fine-tuning file, go to `https://DOMAIN/maintenance` and then tap the `export-fine-tuning-examples` button.
 This will download a JSONL file with prompts and completions based on all of your working notes and content cards.
+This file does NOT need to be run through `openai tools fine_tunes.prepare_data` because card-web will have already output clean results.

 Run `pip3 install --upgrade openai` to install openai.